Bananas ripening underneath the broad canopy © Marian Szengel, Wikipedia

 So it might come as a surprise to many visitors to learn that the banana is not indigenous to Rwanda – or anywhere else in Africa for that matter.
-One Ugandan legend has it that the first banana plant was brought to the region by Kintu, whose shrine lies on a hill called Magonga (almost certainly a derivative of a local Ugandan name for the banana) alongside a tree said to have grown from the root of the plant he originally imported.
-If this legend is true, it would place the banana’s arrival in East-central Africa in perhaps the 13–15th century, probably from the Ethiopian highlands.
-Most botanists argue, however, that the immense number of distinct varieties grown in the region could not have been cultivated within so short a period – a time span of at least 1,000 years would be required.
+One Ugandan legend has it that the first banana plant was brought to the region by Kintu, whose shrine lies on a hill called Magonga (almost certainly a derivative of a local Ugandan name for the banana) alongside a tree that is said to have grown from the root of the plant he originally imported.
+If this legend is true, it would place the banana’s arrival in East-Central Africa in perhaps the 13th–15th century, probably from the Ethiopian Highlands.
+Most botanists argue, however, that the immense number of distinct varieties grown in the region could not have been cultivated within so short a period – a timespan of at least 1,000 years would be required.

 The banana as we know it is a cultigen – modified by humans to their own ends and totally dependent on them for its propagation.
 The domestic fruit is the result of a freak mutation that gives the cells an extra copy of each chromosome, preventing the normal development of seeds, thereby rendering the plant edible but also sterile.
 Every cultivated banana tree on the planet is effectively a clone, propagated by the planting of suckers or corms cut from ‘parent’ plants.
 This means that, unlike sexually reproductive crops, which experience new genetic configurations in every generation, the banana is unable to evolve mechanisms to fight off new diseases.